-Section/Unit: Transit Management - Rail
+Section/Unit: Transit Operations

 APPOINTMENT TYPE: Permanent Exempt - This position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.

-Under general administrative direction, the 9174 Manager IV, MTA (Division Manager) manages bus and rail division of transit service activities in the San Francisco Municipal Transportation Agency (SFMTA).
+Under general administrative direction, the 9174 Manager IV, MTA (Division Manager) manages bus and rail operations division of transit service activities in the San Francisco Municipal Transportation Agency (SFMTA).
 The Division Manager directs, coordinates, monitors, evaluates, and assigns work to assigned division staff levels 100 to 500 working around the clock, and leads activities to maintain morale, provide motivation and enforce discipline.
 The Division Manager represents the division and the SFMTA, attends meetings, makes presentations, coordinates with other management staff, and performs related duties as required.

 Nature of work: Due to the regular schedule and demand of the job, some assignments may require incumbents to work rotating shifts, evenings, holidays and weekends and may be assigned to be on standby status.